Rhacostoma: Morphology

 The medusae reach up to 30–40 cm in diameter with the bell height 3–4 times less than the width.
-Specimens found in the northern waters tend to be transparent, while those found farther south are tinted pink.
+Specimens found in the northern waters tend to be transparent, while those found further south are tinted pink.
 The broad stomach gives rise to 80–100 non-branching radial canals.
-Tentacles are slightly more numerous than radial canals and do possess elongated conical bulbs.
+Tentacles are slightly more numerous than radial canals and possess elongated conical bulbs.